 5. Extended Session Length on Red Days

 If your average session is 4 hours but you trade for 7 hours on losing days, you're chasing.
-The extra hours almost never help.
+The extra hours almost never help — they almost always make it worse.

 Why Willpower Doesn't Work